Sugar Town

 "Sugar Town" is a song written by songwriter-producer Lee Hazlewood and first recorded by American singer Nancy Sinatra in 1966.
 As a single released under the Reprise label, it peaked at number five on the Billboard Hot 100 chart in December 1966, while reaching number one on the Easy Listening chart in January 1967.
 It became a gold record.
 The song was included on Nancy Sinatra's LP, Sugar, also released in 1966, and was featured in her 1967 TV special Movin' with Nancy, released on home video in 2000.

 Background

-The song is an allusion to sugar cubes laced with Lysergic acid diethylamide (LSD), thoughlike other songs Hazlewood wrote"Sugar Town" was deliberately enigmatic: directed to a young audience, yet outwardly tame enough to receive radio play.
+The song is an allusion to sugar cubes laced with Lysergic acid diethylamide (LSD) although, like other songs Hazlewood wrote, "Sugar Town" was equivocal, speaking to a young audience able to recognize its allusion, yet outwardly tame enough to receive radio play.
 Hazlewood denied that he had ever used LSD, or regularly partaken in drugs in general.
 He explained:

-The B-side to "Sugar Town" was "Summer Wine", a popular duet also written by, and featuring, Hazlewood.
+The B-side to "Sugar Town" was "Summer Wine", a popular duet also written by Hazlewood, and featuring Hazlewood and Nancy Sinatra.